My name is Girish Mathrubootham and I am the Founder and CEO of Freshdesk.

 We started engaging with our prospects on what they were currently using and what problems they were facing.
 In many cases people were telling us clearly what they really wanted to see in their customer support software.

-We were surprised to see that a lot of what customers wanted were their core problems solved and not some fancy features of supporting customers from their Facebook wall or converting tweets into customer support tickets.
+We were surprised to see that a lot of what customers wanted were their core problems solved and not some fancy features like supporting customers from their Facebook wall or converting tweets into customer support tickets.
 While we understand that these are definitely the way of the future, many many customers do not need this today.